cgiovanetti/LINX/README.md

 Some analysis files in this repository depend on the user having installed CLASS and clik.
 Installation instructions are available for each of these codes: [CLASS](https://lesgourg.github.io/class_public/class.html), [clik](https://github.com/brinckmann/montepython_public#the-planck-likelihood-part).
 Note that some users have reported issues using clik with python 3.12--we will not maintain this note to check if this compatibility issue is resolved, but if you have difficulty installing clik you might try to install with python 3.11.

 ## Repository structure

 Modules of the code are contained in the `linx` directory, along with the various sets of BBN reaction rates that ship with LINX.

-`test_scripts` contains a suite of scripts intended for testing and validating LINX.
-The `test_SBBN` scripts test "standard BBN", or BBN in LCDM cosmology, using a truncated reaction network.
-This reaction network is the minimal network required for accurate deuterium and helium-4 predictions, and these two test scripts compare the LINX results for this network against results from PRIMAT and PRyMordial.
-The `test_full_network` scripts are similar, but test the full network instead of the truncated network.

-Inside `test_scripts`, `pytest` contains brief pytest scripts for continuous checking of this repository.
-You can run them yourself by navigating into the directory and running `pytest .` (after pip installing pytest).

 `example_notebooks` contains a set of Jupyter noteboooks intended to be a pedagogical reference for users familiarizing themselves with LINX.
 * background_evolution explores the thermodynamic calculation performed in LINX to determine quantities like energy densities and Hubble.
 It includes a comparison of the LINX Neff results with other results in the literature.